acipm/kibicara/CONTRIBUTING.md

 In `kibicara/platforms/<your-platform>/webapi.py`, you can define HTTP routes.
 You will need them to:

-* let admins authenticate to the social network in the kibicara web interface
+* let hood admins authenticate to the social network in the kibicara web interface
 * update platform-specific settings

 To run the platform, you need to import the bot in